 Linux

 The large variety of Linux distributions makes it difficult to provide a Linux installer that works for all of them.
-For Ubuntu 16.04 LTS the complete PlanetarySystemStacker software can be obtained from Github as a gzipped tarfile (“PlanetarySystemStacker_V0.7.0_beta_Linux.tgz”).
-The tarfile can be unpacked at any file system location.
-This will create the directory “PlanetarySystemStacker” which contains the executable “PlanetarySystemStacker”, the user guide “PlanetarySystemStacker _User-Guide.pdf”, and the Icon file “PSS-Icon-64.jpg”.

-For other Linux distributions (or Ubuntu versions), detailed descriptions of how to install the required Python libraries and to run the PSS code can be found in Appendix B: Linux Installation Instructions
+Therefore, the Linux installer introduced with PSS Version 0.6.0 is not provided any more.
+Instead, detailed descriptions of how to install the required Python libraries and to run the PSS code can be found in Appendix B: Linux Installation Instructions.